Hello, I will be glad to share with you a few interesting tools that I use in QA work to make developer’s life a little bit more difficult.

 Browser default functionality

-Toodle device toolbar is the light version of testing markup and view store on different screen resolutions.
-Please note results could be different on real device.
+- The Toogle device toolbar is a lightweight version for testing markup and viewing the store on different screen resolutions.
+Please note that results could differ on actual devices.

 - https://www.browserstack.com – from $99/ month